duststorm/makehuman/trunk/makehuman/utils/mhx/Readme.txt

 MHX - MakeHuman to Blender eXchange

-The purpose of these scripts is to transfer information from MakeHuman to Blender, and to some extent back.
+The purpose of these scripts is to transfer information from MakeHuman to Blender and back.
 To achieve this goal we export to a custom format called MHX (MakeHuman eXchange), which can then be imported into Blender.

-The format is described in the document "MHX format.txt".
+The MHX format is described in the document "MHX format.txt".

-This is version 0.1.
-It is not compatible with the previous, unnumbered version.
+This is version 0.2.
+It is not compatible with the previous versions.

-New features:

-1. There is a (minimal) user interface.
-Files are now selected by a file selector instead of being hardcoded.

-2. The script can be registered with Blender.
-Just copy mhx_import.py to your Blender scripts follow, and it should appear in the File > Import meny as "MakeHuman (.mhx)".

-3. There is an option for rotating the mesh and rig 90 degrees, to get the head up.

-4. The rig has been completely remade.
-It has the following new features.

-	a.
-Arm FK and IK.

-	b.
-Leg FK and IK, with an inverse foot setup.

-	c.
-Finger FK and IK, a la Bassam Kurdali.

-	d.
-Gaze bone for eye tracking.

-	e.
-Bone layers.

-	f.
-Display objects for bones

-5. The mesh has a number of shape keys for morphing.
-Since the morphs were made on the base mesh, they will work more or less well depending on how much the character deviates from the base mesh.

-The shape keys can be turned off, to reduce load time and file size.
-This should be done if you plan on modifying the mesh, e.g. to add clothes, since that will ruin the shape keys anyway.

-The weighting and morphs can be modified in the file base03.blend and exported to a new mhxbase.mhx.
+The weighting and morphs can be modified in the file makehuman/utils/mhx/mhxbase.blend and exported to a new mhxbase.mhx.

+Changes since version 0.1:

+1. The MHX syntax has been revised, and it is now separated from semantics.

+2. The MHX semantics has been greately expanded to cover most python-accessible parts of Blender.
+One can export a Blender file with mhx_export.py and import it back with mhx_import.py, and most features are intact.
+Some of the limitations are apparently due to bugs in Blender's python interface.

+3. The option for rotating the mesh and rig 90 degrees has been removed.
+It became to difficult to maintain it with the new functionality.

+4. The imported file may either be merged with the existing scene, or completely replace it.

+5. The rigging and shape keys have not been changed.
+This will be done when the new mesh is available.

 Preparations:

-* Copy mhx_import.py to your Blender scripts folder.
-The variable TexDir at the end of this file should be modified to point to your texture directory.
+Copy mhx_import.py and mhx_export.py from the makehuman/utils/mhx folder to your Blender scripts folder.
+The variable TexDir at the beginning of mhx_import.py may be modified to point to your texture directory.

-* Copy mhxbase.mhx to makehuman/data/3dobjs

-* Copy mh2mhx.py and mhxbones.py to makehuman/mh_plugins

-* Edit the files guifiles.py and guimodelling.py in the makehuman/mh_plugins directory.
-Everywhere where there is a reference to mh2obj (there are two places in each file), add an analogous statement for mh2mhx.
-Thus, in guifiles.py,

-change line 33 from:
-import files3d, animation3d, gui3d, events3d, os, mh2obj, mh2bvh
-to:
-import files3d, animation3d, gui3d, events3d, os, mh2obj, mh2bvh, mh2mhx

-and after line 170:
-      mh2obj.exportObj(self.app.scene3d.selectedHuman.meshData, "exports/" + filename + ".obj")
-add the line:
-      mh2mhx.exportMhx(self.app.scene3d.selectedHuman.meshData, "exports/" + filename + ".mhx")

-There are two analogous patches to be made in guimodelling.py.

 Usage: